ntveem/lyaheating/README.md

 The net energy loss efficiency is defined in Eq.
 (10), and, given a model for the continuum and injected Lyman-alpha fluxes, should be used in the temperature evolution as given by Eq.
 (18) of our paper at ...

-The dimensionless Wouthuysen-Field coupling efficiency \tilde{salpha}, and the effective color temperature T_{c,eff} are defined in Hirata C., (2006) astro-ph/0507102
+The dimensionless Wouthuysen-Field coupling coefficient \tilde{salpha}, and the effective color temperature T_{c,eff} are defined in Hirata C., (2006) astro-ph/0507102

 ## Caveats